Julian-Bruyers/qrlan-cli/README.md

 ## License

 This project, qrlan, is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 You can find the full license text in the [LICENSE](LICENSE) file.

-**You are free to:**
-*   **Share** — copy and redistribute the material in any medium or format.
-*   **Adapt** — remix, transform, and build upon the material.

-**Under the following terms:**
-*   **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-*   **NonCommercial** — You may not use the material for commercial purposes.

 ### Third-Party Crate Licenses

-qrlan utilizes several third-party Rust crates.
-These crates are distributed under their own open-source licenses, which are generally permissive (e.g., MIT, Apache 2.0).
-The use of these crates is compatible with the non-commercial license of the qrlan project.
-You must still comply with the terms of these original licenses when using or distributing qrlan.

-The main dependencies and their typical licenses are:
 *   `clap`: MIT License or Apache License 2.0
 *   `qrcode`: MIT License
 *   `image`: MIT License